Cwarburg/MLOPS-group-67/README.md

 >
 > Answer:

-We use configuration files in order to run an experiment.
-We would go into the training configuration and define the necessary parameters.
+We used YAML configuration files alongside Hydra to define all our experiment parame- ters such as learning rate, batch size, model architecture (We experimented with multiple BERT models) at the start of each run.
+This approach let us cleanly separate code from configuration and made it easy to tweak hyperparameters without rewriting scripts.
 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**